|

 there is financial equality among those who are sitting in the pews with

-you.
-My guess is that there is
+guess is that there is not financial equality.

-on this point.
-Your
+the Lord on this point.

 verses 12 and 13 Paul says that there is a secondary result in being

-whom you give money to will be helped, yet they will also thank God for
+Yes, the people to whom you give money to will be helped, yet they

-in Paul’s mind is just as important as the equality that results in the
+The thanking of God in Paul’s mind is just as important as the

-giving.
-He says that “men will praise God for your obedience”.
+equality that results in the giving.
+He says that “men will praise God

 It is this expression of praise to God that is important in the